 Man sentenced to probation for vehicle theft, false reports

-May 31—EBENSBURG, Pa. — A Northern Cambria Borough man was sentenced to probation in Cambria County Court on Tuesday after entering a guilty plea to false reports to law enforcement.
+Jun.
+1—EBENSBURG — A Northern Cambria Borough man was sentenced to probation in Cambria County court on Tuesday after entering a guilty plea to false reports to law enforcement.

 Isaac Dale McCullough, 19, allegedly stole a car, crashed it and then told police that two men beat him up and stole the keys, authorities said.